mohiminulsemon/PostgreSQL-basics/README.md

 ---

-## 10. How to calculate aggregate functions like COUNT, SUM, and AVG?
+## 10. How can you calculate aggregate functions like COUNT, SUM, and AVG in PostgreSQL?

 - **COUNT**: Counts the total number of records.
   Example: `SELECT COUNT(*) FROM Orders;`